CitrineInformatics/citrine-python/docs/source/workflows/predictors.rst

 The :class:`~citrine.informatics.predictors.auto_ml_predictor.AutoMLPredictor` predicts material properties using a machine-learned model.
 AutoMLPredictors allow you to use your domain knowledge to construct custom `GraphPredictors <#graph-predictor>`__ with fine grain control over the resulting graph.
-Each AutoMLpredictor is defined by a set of inputs and an output.
+Each AutoMLPredictor is defined by a set of inputs and an output.
 Inputs are used as input features to the machine learning model.
 The output is the property that you would like the model to predict.
 There must be at least one input and only one output.